-The Corporation is party to an employment agreement entered into with Mr. Ronald Kurtz dated February 26, 2019 (the "VP Agreement").
+The Corporation was party to an employment agreement entered into with Mr. Ronald Kurtz dated February 26, 2019 (the "VP Agreement").
 Mr. Kurtz became VP Engineering on March 1, 2019 and assumed all responsibilities related to product development and technical support of the commercial installed base.

-Pursuant to the terms of the VP Agreement, Mr. Kurtz is entitled to a base salary of \$175,000 per annum.
+Pursuant to the terms of the VP Agreement, Mr. Kurtz was entitled to a base salary of \$175,000 per annum.
 The VP Agreement provides that the Corporation may terminate Mr. Kurtz's employment at any time for just cause, without notice or payment in lieu of such notice, subject to any minimum entitlements provided to Mr. Kurtz under the ESA.

-The VP Agreement provides that on a termination by the Corporation without cause, Mr. Kurtz will be entitled to (i) three (3) months of notice, or three (3) months of Mr. Kurtz's base salary (at the time of termination) in lieu of such notice (or any combination thereof at the Corporation's election), plus (ii) one (1) month of notice, or one (1) month of Mr. Kurtz's base salary (at the time of termination) in lieu of such notice for each completed year of service from the deemed date of service from Mr. Kurtz, and together with (i) and (ii), up to a combined maximum of nine (9) months of notice, or nine (9) months of Mr. Kurtz's base salary (at the time of termination) in lieu of such notice (or any combination thereof at the Corporation's election).
+The VP Agreement provides that on a termination by the Corporation without cause, Mr. Kurtz will be entitled to (i) three (3) months of notice, or three (3) months of Mr. Kurtz's base salary (at the time of termination) in lieu of such notice (or any combination thereof at the Corporation's election), plus (ii) one (1) month of notice, or one (1) month of Mr. Kurtz's base salary (at the time of termination) in lieu of such notice for each completed year of service from the deemed date of service from Mr. Kurtz's base salary (at the time of termination) in lieu of such notice for each completed year of service from the deemed date of service from Mr. Kurtz's base salary (at the time of termination) in lieu of such notice (or any combination thereof at the Corporation's election).
 The entitlements are inclusive of any statutory entitlements that Mr. Kurtz may have under the ESA to notice or termination pay, severance pay (if any), and benefit continuation upon the termination of his employment without just cause, and in the event that Mr. Kurtz has any additional minimum statutory entitlements arising under the ESA, such entitlements will be provided to Mr. Kurtz.